Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Reputation-based Mechanism

 Note that among the parameters involved, we assume that the master has the freedom of choosing $\SW$ and $\Cp$; by tuning these parameters and choosing $n$, the master can achieve the goal of eventual correctness.
 All other parameters can either be fixed because they are system parameters or may also be chosen by the master (except the aspiration, which is a parameter set by each worker).

 \paragraph{Reputation.} The reputation of each worker is measured by the master (hence, a centralized reputation mechanism is used).
-In fact, the workers are

-\miguel{unaware that a reputation scheme is in place, } and their interaction with the master does not reveal any information about reputation.
+In fact, the workers are unaware that a reputation scheme is in place, and their interaction with the master does not reveal any information about reputation.
 Specifically, the payoffs do not depend on a worker's reputation.
 Hence, reputation is only used to assist the master to obtain the correct result rather than to provide more incentives for workers to be truthful (that would be the case when payoffs would depend on reputation)

-\miguel{In this work, we consider two reputation functions.
-The first one} (which we call type 1) is analogous to a reputation function used in~\cite{sonnek07} {(see Section~\ref{sec:review}, paragraph Reputation, for details)}.
+In this work, we consider two reputation functions.
+The first one (which we call \typeA) is analogous to a reputation function used in~\cite{sonnek07} {(see Section~\ref{sec:review}, paragraph Reputation, for details)}.
 We also consider a second type which allows for a more drastic increase/decrease of reputation.
 In both types, the reputation of a worker is calculated based on the number of times it was found truthful.
 Hence, the master may update the reputation of the workers only when it audits.
 We denote by $aud(r)$ the number of rounds the master audited up to round $r$, and by $v_i(r)$ we refer to the number of auditing rounds in which worker $i$ was found truthful up to round $r$.
-We let $\rho_i(r)$ denote the reputation of worker $i$ after round $r$, \miguel{and for a given set of workers $Y\subseteq W$ we let $\rho_Y(r)$ be the aggregated reputation of the workers in $Y$.} Then, the two types we consider are the following: \begin{itemize} \item [] {\bf Type 1:} $\displaystyle \rho_i(r) = \frac{v_i(r)+1}{aud(r)+2}. $ \item [] {\bf Type 2:} $\displaystyle \rho_i(r) =1/2 $, when $aud(r)=0$ and, for $\varepsilon \in (0,1)$, $\displaystyle \rho_i(r) = \varepsilon^{aud(r)-v_i(r)} $, otherwise. \end{itemize}
+We let $\rho_i(r)$ denote the reputation of worker $i$ after round $r$, and for a given set of workers $Y\subseteq W$ we let $\rho_Y(r)$ be the aggregated reputation of the workers in $Y$.
+Then, the two types we consider are the following: \begin{itemize} \item [] {\bf \typeA:} $\displaystyle \rho_i(r) = \frac{v_i(r)+1}{aud(r)+2}. $ \item [] {\bf \typeB:} $\displaystyle \rho_i(r) =1/2 $, when $aud(r)=0$ and, for $\varepsilon \in (0,1)$, $\displaystyle \rho_i(r) = \varepsilon^{aud(r)-v_i(r)} $, otherwise. \end{itemize}